memgraph/docs/docs/reference-guide/streams/overview.md

-The `CHECK STREAM` clause does a dry-run on the stream with name `<stream name>` with `<count>` number of batches and returns the result of the transformation, that is, the queries and parameters that would be executed in a normal run.
-If `<count>` number of batches are not processed within the specified `TIMEOUT`, probably because not enough messages were received, an exception is thrown.
+The `CHECK STREAM` clause does a dry-run on the stream with name `<stream name>` with `<count>` number of batches and returns the result of the transformation, that is, the queries and parameters that would be executed in a normal run as well as the original raw message.
+If `<count>` number of batches are not processed within the specified `TIMEOUT`,probably because not enough messages were received, an exception is thrown.

 The default value of `<count>` is 1. `TIMEOUT` is measured in milliseconds, and its default value is 30000.